Universal sequences for the order-automorphisms of the rationals: Proof of the Main Theorem

-and substituting these values in to $w_n$ yields a universal sequence for $\stab(I_{48})$ over $\{f, f^{-48}g\}$.
+and substituting these values in to $w_n$ yields a universal sequence over $\{f, f^{-48}g\}$ for $\stab(I_{48})$ as a subset of $\autq$.
 Combining this with equation \eqref{eq-univ-sequence}, at the end of previous section, it is possible to obtain an explicit universal sequence for $\autq$ over the alphabet $\{f, f^{-48}g\}$.
 However, the resulting expression is too long to include here.